Search

 Aim to provide both general training that everybody can learn from, as well as job-specific training which will help individuals and teams foster more inclusive language in their work.

 Inclusive language isn’t just a “nice to have” or a “preferred” approach to workplace communication.
-If you truly want to build an inclusive culture, make sure inclusive language is part of official company policy.
+If you truly want to build an inclusive culture, make sure it is part of official company policy.

-Define exactly what is meant by inclusive language, set out and explain the many different facets of inclusive language (for example, gender-inclusive language, person-first language, language regarding race, ethnicity, and culture) and provide clear, company-wide expectations when it comes to language and respect.
+Define exactly what is meant by inclusive language, set out and explain the many different facets of it and provide clear, company-wide expectations when it comes to language and respect.

 It’s also important to include inclusive language in any company style guides, such as marketing and branding guidelines.